srdoty/srdoty.github.io/pubs/errata.md

 ### Comments

 1. (Reporting an inaccuracy.)
-Starting in 2001, many papers giving presentations of Schur algeras, $q$-Schur algebras, and generalized Schur (and $q$-Schur) algebras were published, by myself with Giaquinto, myself, Du and Parshall, and a number of others.
+Starting in 2001, many papers giving presentations of Schur algebras, $q$-Schur algebras, and generalized Schur (and $q$-Schur) algebras were published, by myself with Giaquinto, myself, Du and Parshall, and a number of others.
 In all of those papers, the ($q$)-Serre relations were imposed on the